pirsch-analytics/docs/docs/get-started/frontend-integration.md

 # Website Integration

 Our JavaScript snippet is the easiest way to integrate pirsch into your website.
-If you don't want to load JavaScript on your website, take a look at our [server-side integration](/get-started/backend-integration).
+If you don't want to load JavaScript on your website, have a look at our [server-side integration](/get-started/backend-integration) and [custom domains](/advanced/custom-domains).

 ::: info
 Looking for code?
 Check out our [demo repository](https://github.com/pirsch-analytics/demo) on GitHub!